vmware-tanzu/tanzu-cli/docs/quickstart/quickstart.md

 *Target* : A class of control-plane endpoints that a plugin may interact with.
-The list of targets supported thus far are `kubernetes`, which applies to Kubernetes clusters, and `mission-control`, which applies to Tanzu Mission Control service endpoints.
+The list of targets supported thus far are `kubernetes`, which applies to Kubernetes endpoint, `mission-control`, which applies to Tanzu Mission Control service endpoints, and `operations`, to support Kubernetes operations for Tanzu Application Platform.
 A plugin can be associated with one or zero targets.
 A plugin associated with no target implies its functionality can be used regardless of what endpoint the CLI may be connecting to.